Zurac-Apps/4tify/README.md

 3. Set up your device.
 4. We need to use SSH Ramdisk to Jailbreak, but as of right now the orginal tool doesn't wok on the latest versions of Mac OS.
 I managed to fix this by making my own version.
 (It might take a few tries to get this going, ipwndfu tends to error out.)*:
 `./Jailbreak.sh`
 5. Done, you should see Cydia on your Springboard, open it, and let it do it's thing.
-Reopen, upgrade essential (you might have to open and close a few times).
+Reopen, click upgrade essential (you might have to open and close a few times).

 **Note, if you're doing this process on a version of Mac OS where @msft_guy's SSH Ramdisk does work, just launch the jar, let it do it's thing, and run Jailbreak-Old.sh.
 Once it's done, exit recovery mode with your tool of choice.*